-Lily Evans stood, frazzled and edgy, in her bedroom, waiting for what had better be a very good explanation as to why James Potter had just apparated and was now standing in her bedroom, looking rather pleased with himself (as usual).
+Lily Evans stood, frazzled and edgy, grasping the edge of the front door, waiting for what had better be a very good explanation as to why James Potter was at her house, looking rather pleased with himself.
 This wasn't the time to deal with James Potter...
 Lily should have known something like this would happen.
-This boy in front of her somehow always showed up at the worst possible time.
+The boy in front of her somehow always showed up at the worst possible time.

-Her first kiss, for example ... or well, her almost first kiss.
-They never really got around to the kissing because of Potter's bad timing.
-Anyway, just as Jeremy Howard (a nice, yet slightly dim Hufflepuff who had an unhealthy obsession with quidditch) was leaning in, Potter happened to call her name.
-She'd jumped in surprise and accidentally raised her hand up and hit him in the nose.
+Her first kiss, for example ... well, her almost first kiss.
+They never actually got around to the kissing part because of Potter's bad timing.
+Just as Jeremy Howard (a nice, yet slightly dim, Hufflepuff who had an unhealthy obsession with quidditch) was leaning in, Potter happened to call her name.
+She'd jumped in surprise and accidentally raised her hand and hit him in the nose.
 She spent a half hour sitting next to Jeremy on a hospital wing bed, apologizing while Madam Pomfrey gave him a potion that smelled just as bad as it looked.
 Jeremy still unconsciously touched his nose whenever they happened to run into each other.

 "Ah, right.
-I'm afraid your ex-escort won't be able to escort you today."
-James began sauntering around her bedroom, being his usual nosy self.
+I'm afraid Remus won't be able to make it today."

 Oh look!
 It's raining!
 And I wanted to go on a picnic with Vernon too!

 Oh look!
-Some blasted cat's got in the garbage!
+Some blasted cat's in the garbage!

 Oh look!
 My pencil broke!

 Oh look!
 I have a massive angry, red pimple on my face!

 Lily's fault ... well, Lily meant to do that.
 Petunia was just asking for it.

 She took a deep breath and smiled weakly to her father.